You’re a lawyer.

 - Organize the scanned files so you easily find key information at the drop of a hat.
 Or dime.
 Pick your cliché.

-- Spend more time out of the office doing fun stuff, as opposed to being stuck in your office doing mindless drudgery (this is the Information Age not the Industrial Age, and that’s precisely what we do here–help you transition.)
+All attorneys: spend more time out of the office doing fun stuff, as opposed to being stuck in your office doing mindless drudgery (this is the Information Age not the Industrial Age, and that’s precisely what we do here–help you transition.)